-Major Depressive Disorder is a serious mental condition – and that’s why it’s important that individuals experiencing it get the treatment they need at the first signs of it.
-Specifically, depression is characterized as a clinical mood disorder where feelings such as anger, sadness, frustration or loss interfere with a person’s daily life – sometimes for several months at a time.
+Major depressive disorder is a serious mental condition – and that’s why it’s important that individuals experiencing it get the treatment they need at the first signs.
+Specifically, depression is characterized as a clinical mood disorder during which feelings like anger, sadness, frustration, or loss interfere with a person’s daily life – sometimes for several months at a time.

 Depression symptoms can present differently for each person, but for many depression changes their daily functioning, and typically for more than two weeks.
-It is crucial to be aware of the warning signs and symptoms, and some of these are fairly obvious and include the following:
+It is crucial to be aware of the warning signs and symptoms, including:

 - Drug or alcohol abuse

 - Long periods of sadness

 - Lack of productivity

 - Physical aches and pains

 - Feelings of hopelessness

 However, while the aforementioned signs of the clinical mood disorder may seem somewhat obvious, there are others that aren’t.
 For instance, one possible warning sign is poor personal hygiene.
 That’s because when someone is suffering from a depressive disorder, they essentially lose the inability to function productively.
 This lack of productivity can interfere with their job, their schoolwork, their chores, etc. It can even interfere with their ability to accomplish even the most basic of tasks including eating, cleaning, and bathing themselves.